FazlOmar9/FortiLogger/README.md

 # FortiLogger

 ## Introduction
 Auto-filler for fortigate interface.
-No more login hassle :shipit:
+No more login hassle! :shipit:

 ## How to install
 - Download the zip file from the **Code** button above.